-The 24 hour interval for grab samples or RCS inventory balances provides periodic information that is adequate to detect LEAKAGE.
-A Note is provided for Required Action C.1.2 allowing that SR 3.4.7.1 is not required to be initially performed until 12 hours after establishing steady state operation (defined as stable RCS pressure, temperature, power level, pressurizer level, and reactor coolant drain tank and IRWST levels).
+The 24 hour interval for grab samples or an RCS inventory balance provides periodic information that is adequate to detect LEAKAGE.
+A Note is provided for Required Action C.1.2 allowing that SR 3.4.7.1 is not required to be initially performed until 12 hours after establishing steady state operation (defined as stable RCS pressure, temperature, power level, pressurizer level, and RCDT and IRWST levels).
 The 12 hour allowance provides sufficient time to collect and process all necessary data after stable plant conditions are established.
-The 30 day Completion Time recognizes that at least one other form of leak detection is available.
+The 30 day Completion Time recognizes that one other form of leak detection is available.

 If a Required Action of Condition A, B or C cannot be met within the required Completion Time, the reactor must be brought to a MODE in which the LCO does not apply.
-To achieve this status, the plant must be brought to at least MODE 3 within 6 hours and to MODE 5 within 36 hours.
+To achieve this status, the plant must be brought to MODE 3 within 6 hours and to MODE 5 within 36 hours.
 The allowed Completion Times are reasonable, based on operating experience, to reach the required plant conditions from full power conditions in an orderly manner without challenging plant systems.

-With all required monitors inoperable, no LCO required automatic means of monitoring leakage is available and plant shutdown in accordance with LCO 3.0.3 is required.
+With all required monitors inoperable, no LCO required automatic means of monitoring LEAKAGE are available and shutting down the plant in accordance with LCO 3.0.3 is required.

-SR 3.4.9.1 requires the performance of a CHANNEL CHECK of the containment atmosphere F18 particulate monitor.
-The check gives reasonable confidence that the channel is operating properly.
+SR 3.4.9.1 requires the performance of a CHANNEL CHECK of the containment atmosphere F18 particulate monitor and the required containment sump level channels.
+The check gives reasonable confidence that the required instrumentation and associated channels are operating properly.
 The Frequency of 12 hours is based on instrument reliability and risk and is reasonable for detecting off normal conditions.

 SR 3.4.9.2 requires the performance of a CHANNEL OPERATIONAL TEST (COT) on the containment atmosphere F18 particulate monitor.
 The test ensures that the monitor can perform its function in the desired manner.
-A successful test of the required contact(s) of a channel relay may be performed by the verification of the change of state of a single contact of the relay.
-This clarifies what is an acceptable CHANNEL OPERATIONAL TEST of a relay.
-This is acceptable because all of the other required contacts of the relay are verified by other Technical Specifications and non-Technical Specifications tests at least once per refueling interval with applicable extensions.
 The test verifies the alarm setpoint and relative accuracy of the instrument string.
 The Frequency of 92 days considers risks and instrument reliability, and operating experience has shown that it is proper for detecting degradation.

-These SRs require the performance of a CHANNEL CALIBRATION for each of the required RCS Leakage detection instrumentation channels.
-The calibration verifies the accuracy of the instrument string, including the instruments located inside containment.
+This SR requires the performance of a CHANNEL CALIBRATION for each of the required RCS Leakage detection instrumentation channels.
+The calibration verifies the accuracy of the instrument strings, including the instruments located inside containment.
 The Frequency of 24 months is a typical refueling cycle and considers channel reliability.
 Operating experience has shown that this Frequency is acceptable.

-REFERENCES 1.
-10 CFR 50, Appendix A, Section IV, GDC 30.

-- 2. Regulatory Guide 1.45, "Reactor Coolant Pressure Boundary LEAKAGE Detection Systems," U.S. Nuclear Regulatory Commission. - 3.
-FSAR Chapter 5, "Reactor Coolant System and Connected Systems."
+- 1. 10 CFR 50, Appendix A, Section IV, GDC 30. - 2.
+Regulatory Guide 1.45, "Reactor Coolant Pressure Boundary Leakage Detection Systems," Rev. 0, May 1973. - 3.
+FSAR Section 5.2.5, "Detection of Leakage Through Reactor Coolant Pressure Boundary."